Building the Foundations for Legal Innovation and Tech Adoption

 Main Conference Room

-Optimising Core Systems with a Data-Centric Mindset
+Optimising Core Processes and Systems to Become Data-Centric

 Lawyers are generally disciplined in recording billable hours and managing client documentation, but less consistent in capturing broader operational and contextual data.
 This often leaves law firms with a wealth of untapped insights—insights that could improve client service, increase efficiency, and support better decision-making.